Saint Luke's College of Theology

 Archbishop Ussher's chronology adds up the genealogies from Adam forward.
 It dates the fall, the moment humanity entered spiritual accountability, not the creation of the physical cosmos.
 The text never says how old the universe is.
 Genesis 1:1 says "in the beginning God created the heavens and the earth."
 Genesis 1:2 says "and the earth was formless and void."
 Between those two verses there is room for every billion years the physicists need, and the text put it there on purpose.
 The earth is as old as honest science says it is.
 The text never said otherwise.
 Now let's talk about what the text actually said.

-7. The Signal · Course 7 · 3 credits
+7. The Sales Pitch · Course 7 · 3 credits

-8. The Symptoms · Course 8 · 3 credits
+8. The Body · Course 8 · 3 credits

 Course Structure and Assessment